How do I find my Email Headers?

 - This will prompt a dialogue box to appear.
-You can copy the information in this box to obtain the full message headers.
+You can copy the information in this box to get the full message headers.

-- First, log into your AOL account directly from their AOL.com website.
-Once logged in, open the message that you would like to obtain the full headers for.
+- First, log into your AOL account on AOL.com.
+Once logged in, open the message that you would like to get the full headers for.
 When looking at the message click on the "Action" tab above the message.

 - Then, select "View Message Source" from the drop down menu.

 - A new window will appear with the code/HTML for your sign up form.
-Highlight and copy all of the code that appears on that page.
+Highlight and copy all code that appears on that page.

-- In Mac Mail, first open the message you would like to obtain the full headers for.
+- In Mac Mail, first open the message you would like to get the full headers for.
 Go to the "View" option at the top of your Mac Mail.

 - From the drop down menu that appears hover over "Message" and then click on "Raw Source"

-Note: Mac Mail also has the option to select "All Headers", but for most support inquiries having the full "Raw Code" is more beneficial.
-This is because the full "Raw Code" includes a copy of the message HTML code along with its full headers.
+Note: Mac Mail also has the option to select "All Headers".
+For most support inquiries, having the full "Raw Source" is more beneficial.
+The full "Raw Source" includes a copy of the message HTML code along with its full headers.

 - A window will then appear with the full HTML code for your message along with the message headers.
-Highlight and copy all of the code the code that appears.
+Highlight and copy all code the code that appears.